tmaxai/tmaxai.github.io/_posts/2019-02-19-Global-to-Local-Memory-Pointer-Networks-for-Task-Oriented_Dialogue_Systems.md

     The dialogue context ***X*** is stored in the ***dialogue memory module***, as a **triplet form**

 ![](/assets/img/2019-02-19-Global-to-Local-Memory-Pointer-Networks-for-Task-Oriented_Dialogue_Systems/table2.png)
-Table.
+Table1.
 An in-car assistant example on the navigation domain.
 The left part is the KB information and the right part is the conversation between a driver and our system

 **Triplet KB** :              {(*Tom's house, distance, **3 miles***) , .. , (*Starbucks, address, **792 Bedoin St***)}